jlan84/linear-algebra-assignment/sprint.md

 If we remember right, vectors are just 1d matrices.

-1. Create a row vector with numpy
+1. Create a row vector with numpy ( 1 x some m)
-2. Create a column vector with numpy
+2. Create a column vector with numpy (some n x 1)
-3. Create a scalar vector
+3. Create a scalar vector ( 1 x 1)
 4. Create a square matrix with a dim of 6
 5. Create a random 2 x 3 matrix and a random 3 x 2 matrix
 6. Create an 6 x 6 identity matrix